 - Religious Accommodation Policy

 Employers in all 50 states are required to implement these policies, in addition to any that are required by the specific state(s) in which they do business.
 Therefore, all of your employee handbooks should contain these federal policies (if your organization meets the 50-employee requirement for the FMLA Policy).

 Researching and drafting your own state-specific employee handbooks can be time-consuming and challenging.
 Even if only plan to include the mandatory state and federal policies, it can be risky.
 If your written policies violate federal or Oregon state employment laws, even accidentally, it could expose your company open to legal risk.

 In turn, organizations have a few options.
 First, you can hire an attorney to draft a handbook for you.
 This ensures that you’ll be in compliance, but if you’re creating more than one state-specific employee handbook, the billable hours can add up fast.

 Other companies may turn to one-size-fits-all online templates.
 This is cheaper, but also risky: there’s no guarantee the language will be compliant in each state, nor that you’ll have all the required state employment policies.

 SixFifty understands the challenges associated with creating state-specific employee handbooks, so we’ve created a better option.
-Our Employment Docs platform is designed to help employers through every stage of the employment life cycle, starting with offer letters all the way through separation, termination, and offboarding.
+Our employee handbook creator platform is designed to help employers through every stage of the employment life cycle, starting with offer letters all the way through separation, termination, and offboarding.
 Our employment tools make it easier and more affordable than ever to create top-tier employment documents, like Oregon employee handbooks and their requirements.
 Best of all, our legal team keeps an eye on the changes to employment law nationwide.
 If there’s any new legislation, we’ll notify you so you can update your handbooks as appropriate.

 Ready to learn more?
 Schedule a demo today!